 The fragment of poetry quoted above is by Percy Bysshe Shelley.
 The lines were written in a notebook, probably in March 1819.
 According to Mary Shelley, Shelley heard the Miserere in the Sistine Chapel on 30th March 1819 and, as he was reading Plutarch on that day, he was possibly reading Plutarch during the performance.
 The lines may reflect that.
 I certainly seem to (too often) experience 'the dim pause' of loss of concentration when reading - the familiarity made this fragment of verse memorable and lead me to settle on using the identity TheDimPause for a number of online presences (see below).

 You've arrived at nntk.net - the nntk stands for No Need To Know, an acronym which took its inspiration from the (old and not recently updated) site NTK.

-nntk.net is a little unstructured and random - just the presentation of some material I've been interested in, sympathetic towards and/or collected over the years.
+nntk.net is essentially unstructured and random - just the presentation of some material I've been interested in, sympathetic towards and/or have collected over the years.
 Most importantly it consists of resources (in particular Larry Law's 'Spectacular Times') that I haven't easily managed to find elsewhere on the web so felt that it would be useful to maintain here.

 I don't want to rush you away from here immediately, but you may at some point also be interested in taking a look at some of my other web presences -